 - Helping the disabled person get medical treatment

-- Reporting any changes in the disabled person’s situation which would affect his or her eligibility for Social Security disability benefits,
+- Reporting any changes in the disabled person’s situation that would affect his or her eligibility for Social Security disability benefits,

 - Returning any benefits to which the disabled person is not entitled